hirememorey/resilience-basketball/ACTIVE_CONTEXT.md

     - **Jalen Brunson ('22)**: Subsidy Index **0.522** (Moderate Dependence).
     - **Jordan Poole ('22)**: Subsidy Index **0.522** (Moderate Dependence).
     - **Christian Wood ('21)**: Subsidy Index **0.756** (Extreme Dependence).
-- **Verdict**: The model now mechanistically discounts efficiency derived from system gravity using Fixed Anchors for Guards (Poss/Ast) and Bigs (TouchPts), resolving a key physics violation.
+- **Verdict**: The model now mechanistically discounts efficiency derived from system gravity.

 ---

 ## Next Steps

-1.  **Resolve "Fragility Paradox"**: Enhance the `FRAGILITY_SCORE` to more heavily penalize players with a history of offensive abdication (negative `LEVERAGE_USG_DELTA`) or an inability to generate their own shot (`CREATION_TAX`).
-This is now the highest priority to fix the Simmons/Towns false positives.
+1.  **Resolve "The Linearity Trap" (Simmons/KAT)**: The Fragility Score is high, but the XGBoost model overpowers it with volume signals.
+    - **Action**: Implement a "Hard Gate" or "Penalty Injection" into the target variable itself, or use a 2-stage model (Filter -> Rank).
 2.  **Implement Scalability Gradient**: Replace "Standardized Ceiling" hard logic with the **Elastic Volume Projection** (Insight #73).
     - `Projected_Volume = Current_Usage + ((0.30 - Current_Usage) * Skill_Index)`
     - This will help with the early-career projection misses (Tatum/Embiid).